jftl6y/WhatTheHack/050-AIS-APIManagementwithFunctions/Coach/README.md

 **NOTE:** Students should **not** be given a link to the What The Hack repo before or during a hack.
 The student guide does **NOT** have any links to the Coach's guide or the What The Hack repo on GitHub.

 ### Additional Coach Prerequisites
-- Visual Studio Code 1.63 or higher with Bicep extension
+- Visual Studio Code 1.63 or higher
 - Azure CLI 2.20.0 or higher
 - Azure DevOps project or GitHub project